cloudcommunity/Free-Certifications/README.md

 The offers on top of the table are time-limited and will expire soon.
 So, hurry up and grab them first!

-🎉 Brought to you by the [Cloud Study Network](https://www.meetup.com/Cloud-Study-Network/) - a global tech community of friends that shares knowledge, goodies and good vibes! 🎉
+🎉 Brought to you by the [Cloud Study Network](https://www.meetup.com/Cloud-Study-Network/) - a global tech community that shares knowledge, goodies and good vibes! 🎉

 | Technology | Provider | Description | Link | Expiration |
 | --- | --- | --- | --- | --- |